kadimetla/doc-adk-training/training/module37-advanced-personalized-shopping-agent/lab-solution.md

 )

 # --- Main Orchestrator Agent ---
-sidebar_position: 3
 root_agent = Agent(
     model="gemini-2.5-flash",
     name="orchestrator_agent",
     instruction="""You are a master shopping assistant.
-Your job is to coordinate with specialist agents to help the user.

-    **Workflow:**
-    1.  **Understand Intent:** Greet the user and understand what they want to do.
-If they upload an image, describe it first, then ask if they want to search for that item.
+Your job is to coordinate with specialist agents to help the user.\n\n    **Workflow:**\n    1.  **Understand Intent:** Greet the user and understand what they want to do.
+If they upload an image, describe it first, then ask if they want to search for that item.\n    2.  **Delegate Tasks:**\n        - To search or click on the website, you MUST delegate to the `web_agent`.\n        - To save or get user preferences, you MUST delegate to the `personalization_agent`.\n    3.  **Synthesize Results:** Summarize the results from the specialist agents and present them clearly to the user.\n    """, sub_agents=[remote_web_agent, remote_personalization_agent],
-    2.  **Delegate Tasks:**
-        - To search or click on the website, you MUST delegate to the `web_agent`.
-        - To save or get user preferences, you MUST delegate to the `personalization_agent`.
-    3.  **Synthesize Results:** Summarize the results from the specialist agents and present them clearly to the user.
-    """,
-    sub_agents=[remote_web_agent, remote_personalization_agent],
     before_tool_callback=before_tool_callback
 )
 ```

 ---
-sidebar_position: 3

 ### 4. `deployment_plan.md`